Skip to main content

 TermDefinition

-ScoreA complete musical work in MRS format
+ScoreA complete musical work in MRS-S format

 VoiceAn independent melodic/rhythmic stream within a staff